-Moving Tips for Moving Day Etiquette
+Moving Day Etiquette

 First, make a moving checklist.
 Amidst all of the stress, we often overlook a few details of varying importance.
 You can't clone yourself or your family on moving day, but you can create a moving checklist of reminders.
 In fact, even if you're not a habitual list-maker, it's high time you started.
 Because a list is probably the only way you're going to get through your move without overlooking something.
 What could possibly require your attention, aside from guiding Manny the Apartment Mover down the hallway as he creeps backward with your priceless and extremely breakable possessions?